-In today’s final rule, the Department makes a number of substantial changes from the proposed rule.
-The changes apply to both 10 CFR Part 433 and 10 CFR Part 435 unless otherwise noted.
-Details of these changes with a discussion of each are described in Section II.
-The final rule:
+In this proposed rule, the Department makes a number of substantial changes from the 2010 proposed rule.
+The changes apply to both 10 CFR part 433 and 10 CFR part 435 unless otherwise noted.
+Details of these changes with a discussion of each are described in Section III.
+This proposed rule would:

-Adds definitions for combined heat and power (CHP) system, proposed building, proposed building site electricity consumption, direct fossil fuel consumption of proposed building, district energy system, electricity source energy factor, fiscal year, floor area, fossil fuel generation factor, other fuels source energy multiplier, power purchase agreement (PPA), and renewable energy and CHP electricity deduction.
+Add definitions for combined heat and power (CHP) system, proposed building, proposed building site electricity consumption, direct fossil fuel consumption of proposed building, district energy system, electricity source energy factor, fiscal year, floor area, fossil fuel generation factor, other fuels source energy multiplier, power purchase agreement (PPA), renewable energy certificates and renewable energy and CHP electricity deduction.

-Deletes definitions for fossil fuel, fossil fuel consumption for electricity generation, and primary electrical energy consumption.
+Delete definitions for fossil fuel, fossil fuel consumption for electricity generation, and primary electrical energy consumption.

-Amends definitions for direct fossil fuel consumption, district energy system, electricity source energy factor, and fossil fuel generation factor.
+Amend definitions for direct fossil fuel consumption, district energy system, electricity source energy factor, fossil fuel generation factor, and major renovation.

-Clarifies applicability of the rule to major renovations.
+Clarify applicability of the rule to major renovations.

-Clarifies applicability of the rule to leased facilities.
+Clarify applicability of the rule to leased facilities.

-Replaces the proposed maximum allowable fossil fuel-generated energy consumption tables with new tables adjusted for each of DOE’s 16 climate zones and covering additional commercial building types.
+Replace the proposed maximum allowable fossil fuel-generated energy consumption tables with new tables adjusted for each of DOE’s 16 climate zones and covering additional commercial building types.

+Consider an approach to determine required fossil fuel-generated energy consumption levels for major renovations that are limited to system or component level retrofits.

-Deletes the Performance Rating Method in Appendix G of ASHRAE Standard 90-1.2004 and the IECC Simulated Performance Alternative as the means to calculate a baseline for building types not listed in the Commercial Buildings Energy Consumption Survey (CBECS) and the Residential Energy Consumption Survey (RECS), respectively.
-The expansion of building types eliminates the need to develop alternative baselines.
+Delete the Performance Rating Method in Appendix G of ASHRAE Standard 90-1.2004 and the IECC Simulated Performance Alternative as the means to calculate a baseline for building types not listed in the Commercial Buildings Energy Consumption Survey (CBECS) and the Residential Energy Consumption Survey (RECS), respectively.
+The expansion of building types would eliminate the need to develop alternative baselines.

-Includes an alternative compliance method for buildings with process loads that are not included in CBECS and RECS.
+Include an alternative compliance method for buildings with process loads that are not included in CBECS and RECS.
 Clarifies that process loads of building types not included in CBECS are not subject to the fossil fuel reductions.

-Clarifies performance level determination.
-Modifies the calculation methodology and specifies the electricity source factor and the fossil fuel generation factor to be used.
-Adds a source energy multiplier for other fuels.
+Clarify performance level determination.
+Modify the calculation methodology and specify the electricity source factor and the fossil fuel generation factor to be used.
+Add a source energy multiplier for other fuels.

-Specifies what qualifies as a renewable energy and CHP deduction, including renewable energy produced off-site by the agency, renewable energy acquired pursuant to a power purchase agreement, and a pro-rated share of the electricity produced from a CHP system.
-Specifies that renewable energy production must be additive, that it must be tracked, and that the renewable energy attributes must be retained.
+Specify what qualifies as a renewable energy and CHP deduction, including renewable energy produced off-site by the agency, renewable energy acquired pursuant to a power purchase agreement, Renewable Energy Certificates and a pro-rated share of the electricity produced from a CHP system.
+Specify that renewable energy production must be additive, that it must be tracked, and that the renewable energy attributes must be retained.

-Clarifies how district heating and cooling systems and combined heat and power systems are to be considered in determining compliance with the fossil fuel reductions.
+Clarify how district heating and cooling systems and combined heat and power systems are to be considered in determining compliance with the fossil fuel reductions.

-Moves the discussion of petitions for downward adjustment into its own subsection.
+Move the discussion of petitions for downward adjustment into its own subsection.

-Allows GSA-tenant agencies to submit a petition for downward adjustment.
+Allow GSA-tenant agencies to submit a petition for downward adjustment.

-Adds information to be included in petitions for downward adjustment, including a demonstration that all energy efficiency measures and on-site renewable energy measures that are life-cycle cost-effective have been included in the design; a description of technologies that were evaluated and rejected, including a justification for why they were rejected; and a description of the building and building energy-related features.
+Add information to be included in petitions for downward adjustment for new buildings, including a demonstration that all energy efficiency measures and on-site renewable energy measures that are life-cycle cost-effective have been included in the design; a description of technologies that were evaluated and rejected, including a justification for why they were rejected; and a description of the building and building energy-related features.

-Provides an address to which petitions must be submitted and clarifies that DOE will respond to petitions within 90 days.
+Provide an address to which petitions must be submitted and clarify that DOE would respond to petitions within 90 days.

-These and other changes incorporated in the final rule are described in more detail in Section III below.
+Provide streamlined processes for Federal agencies to petition for a downward adjustment for major renovations.

-General Discussion of Comments
+General Discussion and Response to Comments

 A. Overview